 Effective June 1, 2012, the Company formed and launched a managed joint venture, Tim Re III, a Bermuda domiciled SPI, to provide collateralized reinsurance in respect of a portfolio of Florida reinstatement premium protection ("RPP") contracts.
 The original business was written by Renaissance Reinsurance and DaVinci, and included \$41.1 million of gross premiums written incepting June 1, 2012 and Renaissance Reinsurance and DaVinci ceded \$37.7 million to Tim Re III under a fully-collateralized reinsurance contract.
 In conjunction with the formation and launch of Tim Re III, \$44.8 million of non-voting Class B shares were sold to external investors.
 Additionally, \$10.3 million of the non-voting Class B shares were acquired by the Company, representing an 18.6% ownership interest in Tim Re III.
-The Class B sharesholders participate in substantially all of the profits or losses of Tim Re III while the Class B shares remain outstanding.
-The holders of Class B shares indemnify Tim Re III against losses relating to insurance risk and therefore these shares have been accounted for as prospective reinsurance under FASB ASC Topic Financial Services - Insurance.
-In addition, another third party investor supplied \$5.2 million of capital through a reinsurance participation with Renaissance Reinsurance and DaVinci, alongside Tim Re III.
-Inclusive of the reinsurance participation, the Company had a 17.1% participation in the original risks assumed by Renaissance Reinsurance and DaVinci related to Tim Re III.
-Both Tim Re III and the reinsurance participation were managed by RUM.
-Through RUM, the Company was eligible to receive a potential underwriting profit commission in respect of Tim Re III.
-Tim Re III is consolidated by the Company and all significant inter-company transactions have been eliminated.
+The Class B shares loaders participate in substantially all of the profits or losses of Tim Re III while the Class B shares have been accounted for as prospective reinsurance under FASB ASC Topic Financial Services - Insurance.
+In addition, another third party investor supplied \$5.2 million of capital through a reinsurance participation with Renaissance Reinsurance and DaVinci related to Tim Re III.
+Both Tim Re III and the reinsurance participation in the original risks assumed by RUM, the Company was eligible to receive a potential underwriting profit commission in respect of Tim Re III.
+Tim Re III is considered a VIE and the Company is considered the primary beneficiary.
+As a result, Tim Re III is consolidated by the Company and all significant inter-company transactions have been eliminated.